In this section you will find information on:

 For children who change education setting during the term:

-Payments to schools where children have moved away mid-term will be reviewed on a case by case basis, but the Virtual School does not operate a policy of recoupment for funding already awarded.
+Payments to schools where children have moved away during the term will be reviewed on a case by case basis, but the Virtual School does not operate a policy of recoupment for funding already awarded.
 It may be appropriate to offer any unspent funding to the child’s new school.
 The moral imperative is to ensure that this funding advantages the most disadvantaged pupils and transition is a time when they are most vulnerable.
 If this funding were to be used to support transition it could have a significant impact.